-My experience has taught me that politics matters.
-It matters because there are a lot of people more dedicated to their self-interest than their community at large.
+My experience has taught me that politics do matter.
 In Utah, it is time to return to a time when self-interest is set aside and the common interest is brought back to the forefront.

 “I have had the opportunity to work closely with Jeff through Beehive Homes and in his work with the Wasatch Family Foundation.
 Jeff actively strives to improve the lives of the oldest and youngest citizens in our community through his business and personal endeavors.
 As a business owner, he is honest, generous and genuinely cares about the people he employs, and the people who live in his homes.”